Local Limit Theorem in negative curvature: Potential theory and thermodynamic formalism

 \section{Potential theory and thermodynamic formalism}

-We recall in this section the results obtained by applying classical potential theory to the Laplacian on $\wt M$ and thermodynamic formalism to the geodesic flow. \francois{ \begin{lem} For any compact set $K \subset \M$ with non-empty interior, we also have
+We recall in this section the results obtained by applying classical potential theory to the Laplacian on $\wt M$ and thermodynamic formalism to the geodesic flow.
+See Section~\ref{Appendix2} for general potential theory.
+We have $G_{\l_0} (x,y) = \int_0^\infty e^{\l_0 t} \Pp(t,x,y) \, dt,$ where $\l_0$ is defined in Definition~\ref{lambda0}. \begin{lem} For any $x \neq y$,